mufaddal1165/CentralMessGIKI/docs/docs.md

 Food | Food ID of the Item (FK)
 PurchaseOrder | Purchase Order ID (FK)
-Delivered | Boolean Flag to indicate that item was delivered or not
+Delivered | Boolean Flag to indicate that item was delivered or not QuantityDemanded | The quantity of items ordered QuantityReceived | Quantity received
+Rate | The rate at which the items are ordered

 ## Supplier
 Field | Description